Ahhgust/PeptideLR/about.md

 The reference profile is also needed.
 This is the full proteome of some individual as estimated from whole genome/exome sequencing.
 Click [here](creation.md) to see how to make such a file. \
 <br>

 The last piece of information is the population database.
 This database was created in the same way as the reference profile, however it was done so on population database.
-In this case it is the publically available genotypes from the [gnomAD project](https://gnomad.broadinstitute.org/about) [(raw data)](https://gnomad.broadinstitute.org/downloads#v3-hgdp-1kg) which includes the [1000 Genomes Project](https://en.wikipedia.org/wiki/1000_Genomes_Project) and samples from the [Human Genome Diversity Panel](https://en.wikipedia.org/wiki/Human_Genome_Diversity_Project)
+In this case it is the publically available genotypes from the [gnomAD project](https://gnomad.broadinstitute.org/about) [(raw data)](https://gnomad.broadinstitute.org/downloads#v3-hgdp-1kg) which includes the [1000 Genomes Project](https://en.wikipedia.org/wiki/1000_Genomes_Project) and samples from the [Human Genome Diversity Project](https://en.wikipedia.org/wiki/Human_Genome_Diversity_Project)

+The key to the model of Curran et al. is that it is possible for any person (as an example) to have left behind any piece of evidence.
+Any.
+As you might expect, however, the likelihood of such an outcome may be very (very) small.
+In the model some set of alleles are observed in evidence (*E*) and some person (or pair of haplotypes) is hypothesized to have contributed it.
+In the Curran model there are two basic premises: alleles can drop-in, or they can drop-out.
+Equivalently, if an allele can drop-in, it can *fail* to drop-in, as well as *fail* to drop-out.
+If we take a single individual who is heterozygous A/B and we have some allele A in evidence, if we know that they (and they alone) contributed to the sample, then we would say that A matches (did not drop out, <span style="text-decoration:overline">D</span>) and that B dropped out (D).
+Contamination is assessed at the level of the locus, and so you would also say that there is no contamination (<span style="text-decoration:overline">C</span>).